 You can also find your IP address using the graphical user interface.
 Select the Control Panel folder, and double-click on the Network icon.
 The installed network components are shown.
 Double-click TCP/IP Protocol in the list to get to the TCP/IP Configuration.
 Your IP address and subnet mask are shown.

-To determine a Windows 2000, Windows Vista, or Windows XP computer's local hostname, enter the following command:
+To determine a Windows computer's local hostname, enter the following command: